balupeddireddy08/FastAPI-for-AI-Projects/07-async/README.md

         return StreamingResponse(event_generator(), media_type="text/event-stream")
     ```
 -   **Try it**: Watch the "Live Order Tracker" on the homepage after placing an order.
-It receives a new update from the server every few seconds.
+It receives a new status update from the server every few seconds.

 ### 5. WebSockets: The Phone Call / Support Chat
--   **Analogy**: Unlike the one-way news ticker, a phone call is a two-way street.
-Both people can talk and listen at any time.
-This is what WebSockets enable.
+-   **Analogy**: A phone call with your delivery driver.
+Both of you can speak and listen at any time.
+This real-time, two-way communication is exactly what WebSockets are for.
 -   **Concept**: WebSockets provide a persistent, two-way communication channel between the client and server, perfect for real-time chat.
 -   **Code Block**:
     ```python